Foreign policy of the Theodore Roosevelt administration: Pogroms in Russia

-Repeated large-scale murderous attacks on Jews -- called a pogrom-- in the late 19th and early 20th century increasingly angered American opinion.
+Repeated large-scale murderous attacks on Jews—called a pogrom—in the late 19th and early 20th century increasingly angered American opinion.
 The well-established German Jews in the United States, although they were not directly affected by the Russian pogroms, were well organized and convinced Washington to support the cause of Jews in Russia.
-Led by Oscar Straus, Jacob Schiff, Mayer Sulzberger, and Rabbi Stephen Samuel Wise, they organize protest meetings, issued publicity, and met with Roosevelt and Hay.
-Stuart E. Knee reports that in April, 1903, Roosevelt received 363 addresses, 107 letters and 24 petitions signed by thousands of Christians leading public and church leaders--they all called on the Tsar to stop the persecution of Jews.
+Led by Oscar Straus, Jacob Schiff, Mayer Sulzberger, and Rabbi Stephen Samuel Wise, they organized protest meetings, issued publicity, and met with Roosevelt and Hay.
+Stuart E. Knee reports that in April, 1903, Roosevelt received 363 addresses, 107 letters and 24 petitions signed by thousands of Christians leading public and church leaders—they all called on the Tsar to stop the persecution of Jews.
 Public rallies were held in scores of cities, topped off at Carnegie Hall in New York in May.
 The Tsar retreated a bit and fired one local official after the Kishinev pogrom, which Roosevelt explicitly denounced.
 But Roosevelt was mediating the war between Russia and Japan and could not publicly take sides.
-Therefore Secretary Hay took the initiative in Washington.
+Therefore, Secretary Hay took the initiative in Washington.

 Finally Roosevelt forwarded a petition to the Tsar, who rejected it claiming the Jews were at fault.
 Roosevelt won Jewish support in his 1904 landslide reelection.
 The programs continued, as hundreds of thousands of Jews fled Russia, most heading for London or New York.
 With American public opinion turning against Russia, Congress officially denounced its policies in 1906.
 Roosevelt kept a low profile as did his new Secretary of State Elihu Root.
-However in late 1906 Roosevelt did appoint the first Jew to the cabinet, Oscar Straus becoming Secretary of Commerce and Labor.
+However, in late 1906 Roosevelt did appoint the first Jew to the cabinet, Oscar Straus becoming Secretary of Commerce and Labor.